Overview

 Homelessness worker

-We would expect you to be at an Officer / Worker level-role, with aspirations to become a Manager or team lead within the next two years.
+You will be in a role that does not currently have people management responsibilities.
+We would expect you to have aspirations to become a Manager or team lead within the next two years.
 You might be in a front line or back office role.
 There is no minimum time that you have been in post.

 Passionate about collaborating to achieve social impact and improve equity, diversity and inclusion